Muddytm/opsbot/README.md

-Gonna make this look *fancier* later on, but for now, just gonna write down some stuff to note for data:
+Gonna make this look *fancier* later on, but for now, just gonna write down some stuff to note for data storage:

 active_sql.json looks something like this: